Transit Oriented Development TOD

 Land and Joint Development Opportunities to Implement Maryland TOD

-Development of MDOT-owned property adjacent to MDOT MTA rail stations is coordinated by the MDOT Office of Real Estate & Economic Development (MDOT ORED) in conjunction with the MDOT MTA Office of Real Estate.
+Joint development of MDOT-owned property adjacent to MDOT MTA rail stations is coordinated by MDOT ORED in conjunction with the MDOT MTA Office of Real Estate.
 For information on MDOT’s land and development opportunities, visit:

 For Information regarding opportunities connected to the WMATA Metro see: